chewyixin99/is216-wad2-21/README.md

 4. To end the application, simply press cmd/ctrl + c.

-<a id="deployment"></a>
-# 🏀 How to Deploy Our Web Application (for Developers) ##
-* As an optional X-factor, did your group deploy your web application to cloud? (e.g. AWS, GCP, Azure, Heroku, Digital Ocean, or similar) If so, provide a step-by-step description of how a developer can deploy your web application
-* Feel free to use diagrams and images to describe.

 <a id="visitors"></a>
 # 🏀 How to Use Our Web Application (for Visitors to our Website) ##